martinwiesmann/maneage_mawiesma/README-hacking.md

 above) with the classification `both modified:`.
 Open one of these files with your favorite text editor and correct the conflict (placed in between `<<<<<<<`, `=======` and `>>>>>>>`).
-Once all conflicts in a file are remoted, the file will be automatically removed from the "Unmerged paths" of `git status`.
+Once all conflicts in a file are removed, the file will be automatically removed from the "Unmerged paths" of `git status`.
 So run `git status` after correcting the conflicts of each file just to make sure things are clean.
 TIP: If you want the changes in one file to be only from a special branch (`maneage` or `main`, completely